N-Glycolylneuraminic acid: Dietary absorption and excretion

 Ingested Neu5Gc is incorporated into all body parts, some of which – mucins, hair, saliva, serum and blood – are commonly excreted.
 Neu5Gc is rapidly absorbed in the intestinal tract, with some of it converted to acylmannosamines by intestinal cells and bacteria, and then reconverted back to Neu5Gc in the body.
 According to an absorption study, about 3–6% of the ingested dose of Neu5Gc was excreted within 4–6 hours, with the peak excretion rate at 2–3 h, and a return to baseline levels within 24 h.
 In mucins, an increase was seen from days 1 to 4, with an increase also found in hair after ingestion.
 This table and this table (S3) show levels of Neu5Gc in common foods.

+Cancer

+Neu5Gc has been suggested as a mechanism linking processed meat and red meat consumption with colorectal cancer risk.

 Mechanism of uptake

 Sialic acids are negatively charged and hydrophilic, so they don't readily cross the hydrophobic regions of cellular membranes.
 It is because of this that the uptake of Neu5Gc must occur through an endocytic pathway.
 More specifically, exogenous Neu5Gc molecules enter cells through clathrin-independent endocytic pathways with help from pinocytosis.
 After the Neu5Gc has entered the cell via pinocytosis, the molecule is released by lysosomal sialidase.
 The molecule is then transferred into the cytosol by the lysosomal sialic acid transporter.
 From here, Neu5Gc are available for activation and addition to glycoconjugates.
 Because Neu5Gc appears to be enhanced in naturally occurring tumors and fetal tumors, it is suggested that this uptake mechanism is enhanced by growth factors.